0x1c-works/BLIT/README.md

-# BannerlordImageTool
+# BLIT
-A tool for processing images for modding Mount &amp; Blade 2 Bannerlord
+A tool for processing the modding images of Mount &amp; Blade 2 Bannerlord

-__This tool is only for Windows.
-I don't have plan to support MacOS nor Linux.__
+__The GUI tool is only for Windows.
+I don't have any plans to support MacOS nor Linux.__

+# Requirements
+- Windows 10 version 1809 (10.0.17763.0) or later

 > **Warning**
 > This tool is still working in progress.